Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mysliveček of Il Boemo

-The most beautiful scene of Mysliveček, which is also the most beautiful scene of the music in the film, must be when Mysliveček's face is broken by gonorrhea, he has to be bandaged and wear a mask like a monster, sitting in front of the harpsichord to accompany his old best friend.
+The most beautiful scene of Mysliveček, which is also the most beautiful scene of the music in the film, must be when Mysliveček's face is ruined by gonorrhea, he has to be bandaged and wear a mask like a monster, sitting in front of the harpsichord to accompany his old best friend.

 The famous singer Caterina Gabrielli, now old, no longer keeping up with musical trends, no longer having the appearance of a diva, the aria Il Caro Mio (My Beloved) he wrote especially for her voice.

-That mark still echoes in the way Mozart wrote arias and overtures, and in the way he built characters in his later operas.
+That mark still echoes in the way Mozart wrote arias and overtures, and the way he built characters in his later operas.

 Source: https://tuoitre.vn/tien-boi-cua-mozart-20241117101332992.htm